 "I think the messages for children is that they are broadly safe - even if they get the virus.

 "Their job is to stop other people from getting it.

 "Tell them in the context of a chat and don't dramatise it."

 Dr Davie said parents or carers should explain to children why they cannot meet up with friends and perhaps allow them "more time" with their friends online.

 Depending on the age of children will change the content of that conversation, he told ITV News.

 'A level of honesty is the best approach'

 She said: "Parents will know their own child and what sort of information they can process.

-She added its important to focus on the positives and remember that the measures being put in place are to protect vulnerable people, like grandparents.
+She added its important to focus on the positives and remind children that the strict measures which have been put in place are to protect vulnerable people, like many grandparents.